Thunkzin/project1_sshell/REPORT.md

 each child process is checked using the `WIFEXITED()` and `WEXITSTATUS()` macros to determine whether the child process completed successfully or with an error.

 ### Error management

 When it comes to the Error management, it can be roughly derived into three kinds, which are Failure of library functions, Errors during the parsing of the command line, and Errors during the launching of the job.
 The Failure of library functions will be handled in the `system_sshell()`, by the perror() function right after the execvp(), and will be directed into stderr.

-For instance, the error that we encountered the most during the projects is the Bad Address error, which happened occasionally in the mac's build-in terminal, but always happens in LINUX system's machines.
+For instance, the error that we encountered the most during the projects is the Bad Address error, which happened occasionally.
-Unfortunately, we are not able to solve this issues on times.

 For the errors during the parsing of the command line, these are handled after or in `parsing_command_to_argument()` function, and this kinds of errors are mainly caused invalid user input if having correct parsing function.
-Therefore, among three kinds of error, this is the relatively easier one to deal with while doing the project.
+Therefore, among three kinds of error, this is the relatively easier one to deal with will doing the project.

 Finally, the Launching errors are either handled in the build-in command section or in the `system_sshell()` function, and it wasn't too difficult to deal with these kinds of error since there're pretty much single line function that can directly do the job for us.

-For example, when we're holding the "Error: cannot cd into directory," we've just simply used the 'opendir()' function to detected if the directories existed.
+### Debugging issues